ArrowM/Queue-Bot/README.md

 Created to manage voice channel waiting rooms.
 This bot allows you to display the order of people waiting and easily pull them to another channel.

 ## How to use
-**Commands are available to *privileged users* - meaning the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
+**Privileged users are the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
 1. **Create a queue.** *Privileged users* can create queues with `!q {channel name}` where `{channel name}` is the name of one of the server's text or voice channels.
 For example `!q Waiting Room` turns the Waiting Room voice channel into a queue.
-2. **Have users join the queue.** Any user can join text queues by clicking on the queue reaction and join voice queues by joining the matching voice channel.
+2. **Have users join the queue.** Any user can join text queues by clicking on the queue reaction or by using `!j {channel name}`.
+Any user can join voice queues by joining the matching voice channel.
 3. **Pull users from a queue.** *Privileged users* can be pulled from a text queue using `!n {channel name}`.
 Pulling users from voice queues requires 2 steps -
 	First, use `!s {channel name}` to make the bot join the voice channel.
 	Second, drag the bot to the desired location and it will swap with the next person in a queue.